Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-11-24-Updated-user-experience-improvements-for-WEBCON-BPS-2025.md

 I added two features which are immediately available when you update the form rule
 - Links are finally rendered as links
 - Ctrl+left click on the breadcrumb element will open it in a new tab without releasing the checkout of the current one.
 Left click on the element will display it in the current tab and release the checkout.
+- The leave element also displays the signature and instance id on mouse over.

 ## Colorize paths